Roughnecks win big in their XFL debut in Houston

-His first a perfect throw to a wide open Cam Phillips who then throws the football in the stands.
+His first pass was a perfect throw to a wide open Cam Phillips who then tossed the football in the stands.

+ABC13 caught up with the fan, Eddie Pellon, who ended up having to give the ball back.

+"The ball was coming.
+I had to go after it!"
+Pellon said.
+"I saw him throw it.
+It was phenomenal.
+Awesome experience.
+This place is great."

 RELATED: